cloudmesh-community/book/chapters/cloud/vagrant.md

 ---

-A convenient tool to interface with Virtual Box is vagrant.Vagrant allows us to manage virtual machines directly from the commandline.
-It support also other providers and can be used to start virtual machines and even containers.
+A convenient tool to interface with Virtual Box is vagrant.
+Vagrant allows us to manage virtual machines directly from the commandline.
+It also support other providers and can be used to start virtual machines and even containers.
 The latest version of vagrant includes the ability to automatically fetch a virtual machine image and start it on your local computer.
-It assumes that you have virtual box installed.
+It assumes that you have virtualbox installed.
 Some key concepts and advertisement are located at

 * <https://www.vagrantup.com/intro/index.html>: